smlhelp/book/src/concepts/imperative.md

 **bang** `!` to dereference our ref cell which has accumulated all of the side effects up until now.

+> 😰 If you try to call this implementation of `fact` more than once, something
+> unexpected might happen.
+Can you figure out what it is, and why that is?

 Another example of how you might be able to use semicolons is with exceptions.
 In can help serve as a null check